 The company cites university research trials as the basis for the product and the different modes of vibrations offered.
 Apollo compares the device’s vibrations to deep breathing — both help create a meditative sensation and help users feel sane and grounded.

-Jessica might be just the type of person who would enjoy a pair of Razer’s haptic headphones.
 While technically a gaming headset, it doesn’t require special programming to use, and works just as well for listening to Spotify.

 The headset turns intense sounds, such as in-game explosions or a strong bass, into vibrations felt against the device.
 For those who want to experience what it’s like “wearing a pair of subwoofers on your head,” haptic headphones might just do the trick.

-How It’s Using Haptics: These haptic sneakers transmit vibrations that match whatever audio you’re currently enjoying.
+These haptic sneakers transmit vibrations that match whatever audio you’re currently enjoying.

 If you enjoy haptic headphones and are looking to round out your haptic gear, there are also DropLabs’ haptic sneakers, which can match any audio with corresponding vibrations felt through the shoes.
 The vibrations vary in magnitude and even location within the shoes, depending on the audio.